SpawnCampGames/SpawnTools/README.md

 #### _Sfx / Background Volume_

----The default values for the AudioSources to be created.
+--- The default values for the AudioSources to be created.

 #### _Ambient Audio CLips_

----Drag in clips for your background audio.
+--- Drag in clips for your background audio.
----They will automatically be assigned and loop during runtime.
+--- They will automatically be assigned and loop during runtime.

 Fill Out the inspector and Generate AudioSources
 ![logo](https://github.com/SpawnCampGames/SpawnTools/blob/main/Readme/SpawnAudioHierarchy.png)